-All of our assets under management are delegated to affiliated and unaffiliated advisers under subadvisory agreements.
-Clients or prospective clients should refer to the applicable subadviser's Form ADV Part 2A to reference risks related to specific strategies.
-With respect to mutual funds, UCITS, and CITs, clients and prospective clients should refer to the respective offering documents.
+The majority of our under management are delegated to affiliated and unaffiliated advisers under sub- advisory agreements.
+Item 8 of each subadviser's Form ADV Part 2A includes a description of how the subadviser formulates the investment advice reflected in the portfolios, including the subadviser's methods of investment analysis.
+Clients or prospective clients should refer to the applicable subadviser's Form ADV Part 2A to reference risks related to specific strategies and investments.